-To be the community’s leading source for pet adoptions, veterinary services, volunteer opportunities, humane education and expertise in animal welfare.
+To be the community's leading source for pet adoptions, affordable veterinary services, volunteer opportunities, humane education and expertise in animal welfare.

-AAWL & SPCA rescues, rehabilitates and re-homes more than 5,000 dogs and cats that are abandoned or that have been surrendered by their owners.
+AAWL rescues, rehabilitates and re-homes more than 4,000 dogs and cats that are abandoned or that have been surrendered by their owners.
 We do this primarily by rescuing them from other shelters in Maricopa County where they are likely to be euthanized due to the lack of time and resources to care for them.
 At any one time our shelter will hold 140 cats and 190 dogs.
 We also have a foster parent network of approximately 90 families who provide care and shelter in their homes for puppies and kittens that are too young to be adopted, and those animals that are recovering from medical procedures or that need socialization before adoption.

 All pets offered for adoption have been spayed or neutered; micro-chipped and are current on all vaccinations.
 Any medical treatments needed, including surgeries, are provided by our medical team and all animals are evaluated by our behavior department.
 Learn more about our Phoenix veterinary services and animal clinic.

-AAWL & SPCA not only adopts companion animals into loving homes, we also hold a leadership position in the community in education and animal welfare issues.
+AAWL not only adopts companion animals into loving homes, we also hold a leadership position in the community in education and animal welfare issues.
 Please review our Education section to learn about all of our programs (including our school holiday and summer camps) and don't miss our extensive dog and obedience training classes.

 The Arizona Animal Welfare League (AAWL) was founded in 1971 by a group of concerned animal lovers.
 This group was led by Amanda Blake, best known as "Miss Kitty" on the television program, Gunsmoke.
 Starting out on a small scale, concerned volunteers adopted rescued cats and dogs from foster homes.
 In the late 1970s, the organization built its first shelter.
 By the mid 1990s, the AAWL & SPCA began rescuing animals scheduled to be euthanized by the County, and, after rehabilitation, made them available for adoption to the community.
 Over the past 44 years the organization has grown from adopting a handful of animals each year to a full service animal welfare organization and leader in innovative behavior training, medical care, adoption, education and community outreach programs.
 Today our shelter has an onsite veterinary clinic, kennels with a separate cattery, a training center and a freestanding infirmary.